hasan042021/public-library-django/README.md

 - **View Borrowing History**: Users can see a list of all the books they have borrowed, along with their status (whether returned or not).
 - **Due Dates**: Users can view the due date for each borrowed book.

-## How it Works

-1. **User Registration and Authentication**:

-   - Users can create an account by entering their details.
-   - Once registered, users can log in using their credentials to access the platform.

-2. **Depositing Money to Wallet**:

-   - Users can deposit money into their account using a payment method.
-   - The deposited money will be reflected in their wallet balance.

-3. **Browsing and Borrowing Books**:

-   - The platform displays a list of available books, along with their categories.
-   - Users can browse through the collection and borrow a book.
-   - Borrowing a book will deduct a specified amount from the user’s wallet.

-4. **Returning Books**:

-   - Users can return the borrowed books after reading.
-   - When the book is returned, the money will be refunded into the user's wallet.

-5. **Reviewing Books**:

-   - Each book has a comment section for reviews.
-   - Only users who have borrowed the book can leave reviews.

-6. **Book Filtering**:

-   - Books are categorized, and users can filter books by category to find what interests them.

-7. **Tracking User Activities**:
-   - Users can view their entire borrowing history, including the status of borrowed books (whether returned or not), along with the due dates.